 In another paper, Low-Level Light Therapy with Light-Emitting Diodes for the Aging Face by R. Glen Calderhead, MSc, PhD, David B. Vasily, MDb, Dr. Karu’s findings are again quoted “The preeminent Russian photobiologist Tiina Karu⁹ has identified the photo-biomodulation band at around 620 nm visible red to around 1000 nm in the near infrared; based on the data seen in Fig. 4, the reader will understand why: minimal absorption in competing chromophores will allow deeper penetration with absorption in nonpigmented chromophores, such as cytochrome c oxidase (CCO) for visible light and elements on the cell membrane for infrared light.10.”

-Let’s begin with the color blue light and its impact on the skin.
-Blue color light is the wavelength of choice for treating acne as it is a short wavelength of light energy and is at the peak of the light energy absorption curve.
-The penetration depth of light energy is a function of the wavelength and the shorter the wavelength, the shallower penetrating the light energy.
-As C. acnes bacteria resides close to the surface of the skin and blue light is very shallow penetrating, blue light is ideal for killing C. acnes bacteria.
 And in the absence of C. acnes bacteria, you eliminate the fundamental source of acne vulgaris.
-This being the case, having an LED light therapy device that emits light energy in the blue color range is essential for every skin care professional, as well as those home users looking to eliminate their acne issues.
+This being the case, having an LED light therapy device that emits light energy in the blue color range is essential for every skin care professional looking for an effective acne treatment, as well as those home users looking to eliminate their acne issues.